+Course Code MAT603

+Course Title Probability and Statistics

+Type of course Core

+LTP 5 0 0

+Credits 5

-Course Code MAT603 Course Title Probability and Statistics Type of course Core LTP 500 Credits 5 Course prerequisite B.sc with Mathematics and B.A with Mathematics Course Objective The course is designed to equip the students with various probability (CO) distributions and to develop greater skills and understanding of Sampling and A Section 18 Estimation.
-Course Students will be able to: Outcomes(CO) 1. learn basic probability axioms, rules and the moments of discrete and continuous random variables as well as be familiar with common 81/4/ named discrete and continuous random variables The Control of the 2. derive the distribution of function of random variables,.
-3. how to derive the marginal and conditional distributions of random variables The same of the sa 4. find the point and interval estimates, derive confidence intervals and understand the methods of estimation.
-To Book 5. find the point and interval estimates, derive confidence intervals and understand the methods of estimation.
+Course prerequisite B.sc with Mathematics and B.A with Mathematics

+Course Objective (CO) The course is designed to equip the students with various probability distributions and to develop greater skills and understanding of Sampling and Estimation.

+Course Outcomes(CO) Students will be able to: 1. learn basic probability axioms, rules and the moments of discrete and continuous random variables as well as be familiar with common named discrete and continuous random variables.
+2. derive the distribution of function of random variables, 3. how to derive the marginal and conditional distributions of random variables.
+4 find the point and interval estimates, derive confidence intervals and understand the methods of estimation 5. analyse data statistically and interpretation of the results.